US Depression Rates Hit All-Time High!

 0

 Depression is a severe mental health illness that affects millions of Americans.
-While the depression rate has seen a steady decline for the past decade, numbers have increased significantly.
+While the depression rate has steadily declined for the past decade, numbers have increased significantly.
 Here’s more about the current state of affairs with depression rates in America today.
 Depression Statistics: Treatment and Medication.

 Recent research suggests that depression rates in the U.S. are higher than previous studies have shown.
-At least one survey reports that 10% of Americans suffer from an episode of depression every year, and 21% will suffer from it at some point in their lives.
+At least one survey reports that 10% of Americans suffer from an episode of depression every year, and 21% will suffer from it at some point.
 This is a lot of people!
 Interestingly, there has been an increase in women being treated for depression.

 Depression Rates